rrubberr/Flatpak-LuxRender/README.md

 ### LuxRender

 * New FlatPak build system with GCC 12 support.
-* New QT5 based GUI with dark mode support.
+* New QT5 based GUI with dark mode and theme support.
 * Added the ability to select more than 32 threads in the GUI.
 * Added a fifth decimal place to certain post-process effects for finer tuning.
 * Removed support for LuxCoreRender rendering engines.
 If LuxCoreRender features are desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)